A 2001 live action version of surreal cartoon superhero The Tick.

 This series provided examples of:

 - Adaptational Dumbass: Between lengthy conversations with clogged toilets and not understanding the concept of death, this is the Tick at his absolute dumbest.
 This is likely because of the show's differing format.
-His gung-ho heroic personality doesn't have an outlet, so his smarts are dialled down to better bounce off of for comedic purposes.
+His gung-ho heroic personality doesn't have an outlet, so his smarts are dialled down to better bounce off for comedic purposes.

 - Animal-Themed Superbeing: